 Your API Key

-Each User has a Docs API key, which is separate from any help desk API keys.
-To generate view or regenerate the API key, click the "person" icon on the top right of your account, next to the search, then click Your Profile.
+Each User has a Docs API key.
+To generate, view, or regenerate the API key, click the "person" icon on the top right of your account, next to the search, then click Your Profile.

 To try the API via curl on the command-line, the general form used would be: